willsaid/chess/README.md

 ```

  This program determines the final position of games that include:
-   Castling
+   1. Castling
-   Pawn Promotions
+   2. Pawn Promotions
-   En Passant
+   3. En Passant
-   Disambiguation of starting file or rank
+   4. Disambiguation of starting file or rank
-   Pinned Pieces and prevention against illegal moves
+   5. Pinned Pieces and prevention against illegal moves
    And more

  # why this was challenging
  The difficulty in programming this is that the PGN notation followed is half of what is needed to know how to move the piece: for example, an opening move may be "1. e4 e5", which represents White moving his king pawn forward two spaces, and Black moving his queen pawn forward two spaces.
 What is lacking from this notation is the square the piece originated from.
-It would be much easier to program pgn notation in the form of "1.e2-e4 e7-e5"
+It would be much easier to program pgn notation in the form of "1.e2-e4 e7-e5", especially in cases that this has to account for like disambiguations and pinned pieces.